 A few months back we wrote a post about how to install and set up OpenVPN on Fedora but since we recently acquired a fancy new Windows 10 box, we figured we’d install and configure OpenVPN here as well and document the process.

 You’ll need to first download OpenVPN from openvpn.net.
 Note that there is a downloads section at the bottom of the openvpn.net homepage but this is NOT what you want as this will download PrivateTunnel, which is something else.
-It’s a little misleading but you can find the actual OpenVPN downloads by clicking on Community or going directly to the OpenVPN Downloads page.
+It’s a little misleading but you can find the actual OpenVPN downloads by first clicking on Community or skipping that step altogether and go directly to the OpenVPN Downloads page.

-With that said, let’s clarify this install OpenVPN in a few steps.
+With that said, let’s clarify this and go ahead and install OpenVPN in just a few steps.